 That’s possible with a well-thought of capsule wardrobe.
 You have fewer pieces but a lot more options for outfits.

 If you want to make sure that you stick to your clothing budget as well as spending less time putting together outfits which then don’t quite work, a capsule wardrobe could definitely be for you.

 Read our article about outfit ideas: how to get inspiration for your next outfit.

 Quite simply, a capsule closet is a a limited number of clothes, shoes and accessories, which all go together, making getting dressed a breeze.
 Below is an example of a capsule wardrobe for the natural style personality.

 The term “capsule wardrobe” has been around since the 70s when London boutique owner Susie Faux is said to have coined the phrase as part of her bid to help women invest in key pieces that all worked with each other.

 Designer Donna Karen then released a collection of 7 items of work wear, all designed to go together and make the working week easy, before the idea regained popularity again among women keen to do more with less.

-How many items should you have in your perfect capsule?
+How many items should you have in your general capsule?